-30-32 Credits
+30 to 32 Credits

 Natural Science w/Lab

 Natural Sciences

-Natural Sciences

-Humanities/Fine Arts

 Mathematics

 Oral Communication

-Written Communication

-Cultural Diversity
+Social & Psychological Sciences/History Humanities/Fine Arts Written Communication Cultural Diversity

 Associate of Arts Degree

 The Associate of Arts (A.A.) degree is a general transfer degree.
 Completion of this program indicates the student has completed a course of study equivalent to the first two years of a baccalaureate degree.
 The Associate of Arts degree does not officially include a major or minor course of study.